How To Get a Divorce in the UK

 Step 4.
 Official court process

-One of the most significant changes of the no-fault divorce system is removing the ability of the Respondent to dispute whether the marriage has broken down.
+One of the most significant changes in the no-fault divorce system is removing the ability of the Respondent to dispute whether the marriage has broken down.
 They can only dispute the application for technical reasons, for example, if the marriage or civil partnership is not legally recognised in the UK.
 Therefore, in the vast majority of cases, the AOS will simply confirm that the Respondent has received the application and is happy for the divorce to proceed.

 Step 5: Wait period